The

 items such as the above have never once gone to look at the source material and

 study it in detail.
-Cooper, wearing velvet gloves, demolishes books by Lomas,
+Cooper, with a velvet-gloved fist, demolishes books by Lomas,

 Knight, Wallace-Murphy and many, many more with undisputable facts, buttressed